-The addition of a marriage may make approaching the topic of reaching out a bit more complicated.
-Marriage is a legal and binding contract and often makes it seem more difficult to acknowledge abuse and its effects.
+The addition of marriage may make approaching the topic of reaching out a bit more complicated.
+Marriage is a legal and binding contract and often makes it seem more difficult to acknowledge the abuse and its effects.
 Even more difficult is the idea of leaving the relationship altogether.
 This article will help you answer questions like “is my husband is abusive?” and “if I have a violent husband what to do?”.

 What is abuse?

-How do I know if it’s abuse and not just normal struggles in our relationship?
+How do I know if it’s abuse and not just normal struggles?

 Other factors to consider